Winter Watercolour Snowflake Tutorial for Kids (or kids at heart)

-Disclaimer: this post contains some affiliate links.
+Disclaimer: this post contains affiliate links.
 This creates NO extra charge for you but may provide me with a small commission.
 This allows me to continue working on this blog and creating free content.
-I will never link anything I do not use or love!
+I will never link anything I do not love!

 Looking for a simple yet rewarding painting activity?
 Well look no further!
 This snowflake themed winter watercolour project requires minimal skill to achieve great results while practicing masking!